ShinChven/feathers-react-ssr-with-vite/readme.md

 ## Vite React SSR Configured

-`vite` serves as the React bundler and DevServer in this project, it can only be imported through dynamic import, see it in [src/views/index.ts](/src/views/index.ts).
+`vite` serves as the React bundler and DevServer in this project.
+It can only be imported through dynamic imports.
+See it in [src/views/index.ts](/src/views/index.ts).

 ### Dependencies and devDependencies added: